emer/emergent/README.md

 # Current Status / News

 * 5/2019: NetView nearly fully functional. `eplot` package and `Plot2D` widget provides basic dynamic gui for 2d plots.
-See [TODO](#todo) section below for current planning roadmap (periodically updated).
+See [TODO](#todo) section below for current planning roadmap for a push to get all the basic functionality in place so people can start using it!

 * 4/2019: separated the `leabra` and `etable` repositories from the overall `emergent` repository, to make it easier to fork and save / modify just the algorithm components of the system independent of the overall emergent infrastructure, and because `etable` (and associated `etensor` and `bitslice`) packages are fully independent and useful more generally.
 This means that `emergent` is just a toolkit library with no runnable `examples` executables etc -- all of that has moved over to the `leabra` repository including the `python` wrapper.
 You just need to replace "github.com/emer/emergent/leabra/leabra" -> "github.com/emer/leabra/leabra" in your imports, and likewise "github.com/emer/emergent/etable" -> "github.com/emer/etable/etable", "github.com/emer/emergent/etensor" -> "github.com/emer/etable/etensor".